 Deadline: January 11th

-For residents of Alaska, Idaho, Montana, Oregon, or Washington, the Pride Foundation offers the Vazquez Pride in Health Scholarship to award $2,000 in financial support for master’s or doctoral degree programs in health-related fields.
-Students must major in medicine, public health, health science, health administration, nursing, etc. at an accredited U.S. college.
-Priority is given to LGBTQ students of color, transgender/gender queer students, and students planning to work in rural communities.
+The Pride Foundation offers the Vazquez Pride in Health Scholarship to award $2,000 in financial support.
+This scholarship is for residents of Alaska, Idaho, Montana, Oregon, and Washington.
+The scholarship is for master’s or doctoral degree students in health-related fields.
+Students must major in medicine, public health, health science, health administration, or nursing.
+Other health related majors may qualify.
+They must attend an accredited U.S. graduate school.
+Priority is given to LGBTQ graduate students of color.
+Priority is also given to transgender/gender queer students, and graduate students planning to work in rural communities.

 Contact